Business and Innovation at Providence College

 Why the Business and Innovation Minor at Providence College?

-The business and innovation minor (BIM) at Providence College combines the best of a liberal arts education with contemporary courses in business.
-This new minor gives non-business majors a fundamental toolkit of valuable business skills, including entrepreneurship and innovation.
-Interdisciplinary in nature, the BIM offers foundational courses in accountancy, computer science, and art.
+The Business and Innovation minor at Providence College combines the best of a liberal arts education with contemporary courses in business.
+The minor gives non-business majors a fundamental toolkit of valuable business skills, including entrepreneurship and innovation.
+Interdisciplinary in nature, the Business and Innovation minor offers foundational courses in accountancy, computer science, and art.

 Students then choose their own paths from four tracks that are led by accomplished faculty from disciplines that include biology, chemistry, economics, global studies, history, political science, psychology, and sociology.
 The minor includes four tracks that are intended to engage and challenge you: Organizations and Entrepreneurs, Global Engagement, Applied Science, and Design Thinking.
 More importantly, they’re intended for you to make connections between business and the liberal arts — an educational journey without limits.